precice/dune-adapter/README.md

 ## dune-precice-howto
 This module contains tutorial cases to get familiar with preCICE and the respective dune-adapter.

-The dune-adapter module depends on the DUNE core modules, dune-precice and on dune-elastodynamics, dune-foamgrid providing the necessary tools for structural simulation.
+The dune-adapter module depends on the DUNE core modules (version >= 2.7), dune-precice (precice version >= 2.0.0) and on dune-elastodynamics, dune-foamgrid (version >= 2.7) providing the necessary tools for structural simulation.

 The dune-elastodynamics module can be found here: https://github.com/maxfirmbach/dune-elastodynamics